ldhulipala/ldhulipala.github.io/hobbies.md

 title: Hobbies
 ---

 I enjoy biking, running, and hiking.
-I also enjoy playing the piano.
+When I'm at home, I enjoy reading, and playing the piano and guitar.

 Here are some books that I read and enjoyed recently.

-If you have any recommendations please let me know!
+* Eichmann in Jerusalem
 * If This is a Man / The Truce
 * Defying Hitler: A Memoir
 * Re: Colonised Planet 5, Shikasta